akirademoss/SolarEclipseMegaMovie/README.md

 of the solar corona from volunteers and amateur astronomers.

 Software objectives:
+*Easy to use Graphical User Interface
+*Real time GUI updates
 *Calibrate GPS for coordinate precision.
 *Calculate eclipse contact times
 *Automatized “burst” images at fixed exposure 20 seconds before and after totality.
-*iterate bracketed images: a “bracket” consisting of 5 images taken at varying exposure times  [left for future research] *Reminder message to remove filter 5 seconds before and after totality
+*iterate bracketed images: a “bracket”
+*Reminder message to remove filter 5 seconds before and after totality
-*Camera capture rate to 1  FPS.
-Real time GUI updates
+*Camera capture rate at least 1 FPS.